 In the first part of this deep-dive, I want to show you how to identify the symmetrical triangle chart pattern in real time and then, before we look at a simple trading strategy to take advantage of this continuation pattern.

-Usually, after the market has been trading strongly in a single direction, it moves sideways as if to catch its breath.
+After the market has been trading actively in a single direction, it moves sideways as if to catch its breath.
 During this time of consolidation, symmetrical triangle patterns will often emerge.

-- As we’ve mentioned earlier, the first element of the symmetrical triangle is an ongoing trend, either bullish or bearish trend.
-So watch for these patterns in markets that are clearly trending.
+- The first element of the symmetrical triangle is an ongoing trend, with either bullish or bearish bias.
+So watch for these patterns in markets that are trending.

 - The second element of the symmetrical triangle is a series of lower highs that can be connected using a resistance line sloping downwards.

-- The third element of the symmetrical triangle is a series of higher lows that can be connected using a support line sloping upwards.
-At some point the resistance and support line should converge, making the breakout inevitable.
+- The third element of the symmetrical triangle is a series of higher lows that can be connected using a sloping upwards support line.
+At some point the resistance and support line should converge, making a breakout inevitable.

 Next, we should look at how to trade the trend continuation setup, place your stop and place the target for the symmetrical triangle pattern.